 Here are some of the salvaged materials selected for use so far.

-• Slate tiles from the roof of the Georgia Tech Alumni Association building, which was replaced in 2017.
+• Slate shingles from the roof of the Georgia Tech Alumni Association building, which was replaced in 2017.
 The gray slate will be used as on the walls and floors of shower rooms and restrooms.

 • Two-by-fours from a former church on 10th St and from dismantled movie sets are being used in the nail-laminated floor decks.
 Nearly 500 10-by-six-foot flooring units were assembled by workers from the community, hired — as part of the Kendeda Building’s Equity Petal — through the Georgia Works training program.